HAWinther/FML/FML/COLASolver/README.md

 This is a simple Particle-Mesh (PM) N-body code for a wide range of model that is fast and very flexible.
 For models with complex dynamics (screened models) we provide several options from doing it exactly, to approximate but fast to just simulating linear theory equations.
 Every time-consuming operation is parallelized over MPI and OpenMP.
 It uses a slab-based parallelization so its not good for high resolution simulations, but perfect for fast approximate (COLA) simulations.
+Its also useful for testing different things or to simply use it as an analysis code to compute stuff from other simulations.
+This is part of a bigger library that can be found in the folder above.

 # Models